San Miguel del Ene attack: Investigation

 The attack, which took place around 22:00 local time (UTC−05) on 23 May, was confirmed by general César Cervantes, commander general of the National Police of Peru, who informed about the mass shooting deaths of ten men, six women and two minors in a red-light zone bar in the locality.
-Along with the corpses, some of which were burned, leaflets signed by the MPCP were found, featuring the hammer and sickle and defining the attack as a social cleansing operation.
+The Armed Forces of Peru released a statement prior to any investigations, naming Shining Path as the perpetrator, spreading confusion as the group had been long dissolved.
+The Ministry of Defense would later say the attack was perpetrated by the Shining Path faction led by Comrade José.
+It gave the death toll of 14 people.
+The National Police cautioned that responsibility should be assigned following a full investigation.
+Along with the corpses, some of which were burned, leaflets signed by the MPCP were reportedly found, featuring the hammer and sickle and defining the attack as a social cleansing operation.
 The leaflets also called for a boycott of the 6 June election, accusing of treason those who voted for Keiko Fujimori of the right-wing party Popular Force.
 The first analysis by the Counter Terrorism Directorate concluded with the preliminary result that the leaflets could have the characteristics of the language used by Shining Path.

-The Ministry of Defense said that the attack was perpetrated by the Shining Path faction led by Comrade José.
-It gave the death toll of 14 people.
+Peruvian investigative journalism website OjoPúblico interviewed a survivor who said that the attackers were dressed in plainclothes and fired without making subversive statement.
+According to Jo-Marie Burt, the hurried manner in which the military and media in Peru described the attack as being perpetrated by Shining Path was an attempt to attack opposition to the conservative political establishment through an appeal to fear, especially using the terruqueo attack.
+OjoPúblico described the media release by the military as "an inaccurate reference to the Shining Path."

 The Public Prosecution Service announced that the Huánuco and Selva Central Prosecutor Office specialized in crimes of terrorism and against humanity would take charge of the investigation and that the National Police would carry out the autopsies of the burned bodies, which would later be transferred to the Pichari District morgue.